fuzoh/balanse/README.md

 Then, you can start docker-compose-dev.yaml to start database and message broker.

-The you can start each app independently :
+Then you can start each app independently :
 ```
 # Webhook
 cd webhook